 There is no fee charged to sponsor a Practicum project.
 However, we recognize there is a cost involved to participate in terms of the time and effort required by individuals sponsoring a project.

-We would be grateful to the sponsor for deferring all or part of the expense, if any, to have the student team travel to the sponsor location for the kick-off meeting and/or final presentation.
+We would be grateful to the sponsor for deferring all or part of the travel expenses, if any, to have the student team visit the sponsor location for the kick-off meeting and/or final presentation.

 - Second round proposal review: July 1

 - Sponsors for current year selected by August 1

 - All arrangements including NDA and secure data transfer completed by: September 1

 - Project kick-off meetings held between September 15-30

 - Final presentation to sponsor held in end of April

 For more information about becoming a Practicum project sponsor, please feel welcome to contact Dr. Christopher West, the Institute’s practicum manager.
 We will be glad to work with you in formulating your proposal.

 Proposals are submitted online and accepted throughout the year.
 The Institute is always ready to begin a dialogue with a prospective sponsor.
 There are two formal reviews with submission deadlines.
 Once a proposal receives the green light, it’s place in the queue for the next round of project kick-offs.
 Proposals submitted early in the annual cycle have the best chance of acceptance.
 An organization may submit more than one proposal.